andrea-gentilini/NeuralSegmentello/ideas.md

 -------------------------------------

-# Advanced Neural Style Transfer Techniques (PyTorch)

-Multi-Style Transfer (Multiple Styles in One Image)
+# Multi-Style Transfer (Multiple Styles in One Image)

 Neural style transfer typically applies a single artistic style to a content image, but multi-style transfer aims to blend or switch between several styles within one output.
 Key PyTorch resources include: